cdk8s-team/cdk8s/README.md

 - [ ] Setup CI
 - [ ] Contribution Guide
 - [ ] awslint-thing if we do L2
+- [ ] Support resources that depend on things like Tiller, istio

 ## License